 “The social aspects keep you engaged,” says Sabrena Jo, a senior exercise scientist with the American Council on Exercise.
-As you get to know the people sweating, stretching, and dancing beside you, you’ll develop relationships and look forward to coming back.
+As you get to know the people sweating, stretching, and dancing along with you in person or virtually, you’ll develop relationships and look forward to coming back.
 Eventually a habit forms, results follow, and you can’t imagine spending your weekday mornings or afternoons anywhere else.

 But which class is right for you?
 That’s a harder question to answer because there are so many to choose from.
-With nine SilverSneakers classes and dozens of SilverSneakers FLEX classes, there’s something for everyone.
-Plus, most gyms offer their own classes.
+With SilverSneakers LIVE online classes, in-person classes at participating fitness locations, and local community classes, there’s something for everyone.

 How do you choose?
 To streamline the selection process, follow these six steps.
 And if you haven’t yet, check your eligibility for SilverSneakers so you’ll have a better idea of what’s available to you.
 Not a member?
 These tips can still help you evaluate your options.